top of page

 Reach early before the crowds thicken.

 Pilgrims visiting the temple are not allowed to carry phones, wallets, belts, shoes or any other item made of leather.
 There are safe deposit lockers right outside the temple.
+You can also buy 'Prasad' from a counter inside the temple complex.

 The golden spire of the main temple is visible from the outside